adelolmo/turtl-debian/README.md

 # Turtl package for Debian and Ubuntu

 Creates a Debian/Ubuntu package for Turtl.
-For more information about Turtl, please got to www.turtl.it
+For more information about Turtl, please visit www.turtl.it

 ## How to install